Why depression requires special attention?

 1. Ownership of full responsibility for our life.
 Knowingly or unknowingly, intentionally or unintentionally, we are 100% responsible and our life, including our relationship, is our making.

-2. Willingness to let go of the old baggage, including resentments, anger, grief, old beliefs etc.
+2. Willingness to let go of old baggage, including resentments, anger, grief, old beliefs etc.

 3. Full commitment to making all changes necessary to achieve our goals.